angela-d/brain-dump/sysadmin/de-google-android-with-lineageos.md

 - Install [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) to your PC to manage the phone with a command-line interface.
 (ADB is a tool made and maintained by Google)
 - Custom recovery will have to be set up.
 Make sure your phone is compatible with [TWRP](https://twrp.me/Devices/) and then install it (click on the device name for instructions).
 - [Download Lineage OS](https://download.lineageos.org/) .zip for your device.
 - Install Git and Python.
-It will be used to download a [patching application](https://github.com/ale5000-git/tingle) to allow spoofing of Google Services Framework
+It will be used to download a [patching application](https://github.com/ale5000-git/tingle) to allow spoofing of Google Play Services Framework

 Assuming your bootloader is now unlocked, begin:
 - Load the Lineage OS zip onto an SD card inside the phone.
 (Attach it to a USB to the PC > if it defaults to charge mode, switch to **Transfer File** mode and navigate to the SD card; usually by selecting the phone as a mounted drive from the PC's file manager > sdcard1 > drop the .zip somewhere.)